LITERATURE: GENERAL NON-FICTION

 Ogrinc, Will H. L., Boyhood and Adolescence, Ephebophilia, Hebephilia, and Paedophilia: A Selective Bibliography, Quintes-feuilles, 2017.
 A thorough bibliography of the named topics, with references in twenty-five languages ranging from the 16th century to the present.

 Rind, Bruce and Richard Yuill, "Hebephilia as Mental Disorder?
 A Historical, Cross-Cultural, Sociological, Cross-Species, Non-Clinical Empirical and Evolutionary Review" in Archives of Sexual Behavior, 41 (4), 2012, pp. 797-829.
-The best scientific study of Greek love, summarising the evidence of its prevalence among primates as well as in human history, and shedding light on its evolutionary function.
+PDF.
+Rivalled only by the same author's "Pederasty" as the best scientific study of Greek love, this summarises the evidence of its prevalence among primates as well as in human history, and sheds light on its evolutionary function.
 Though attraction to pubescent girls is given equal attention, it and pederasty are presented as independent phenomena, enabling an understanding of them that has eluded most 21st-century thinking.
-Presented for reading here.

-Tsang, Daniel (editor), The Age Taboo: Gay Male Sexuality, Power and Consent, Boston, 1981.
+Tsang, Daniel (editor), The Age Taboo: Gay Male Sexuality, Power and Consent, Boston: Alyson, 1981.

 PERIODICALS mostly or entirely devoted to Greek love

-The Chameleon: a Bazaar of Dangerous and Smiling Chances, one issue, London, 1894.
+The Chameleon: a Bazaar of Dangerous and Smiling Chances, one issue, London: Gay & Bird, 1894.
+Article.
 Edited by Oxford undergraduate John Francis Bloxam, a contribution by Oscar Wilde led to it becoming notorious during his trial.

-Pan: a magazine about boy-love, 21 issues, Spartacus, Amsterdam, 1979-85.
+Pan: a magazine about boy-love, 21 issues, Amsterdam: Spartacus, 1979-85.
 Edited by Frank Torey and John D. Stamford.
-News, articles, reviews and very short stories, most interesting as a contemporary history of Greek love during six critical years in which high hopes were finally dashed.
+News, articles, reviews and very short stories, most interesting as a contemporary history of Greek love during six critical years in which high hopes for its acceptance were finally dashed.

 P.I.E.
 Bulletin, London, Jan.
 1981